BRUTALISM/Brutalist/README.md

 Another DejaVu Sans Mono / Bitstream Vera Mono clone?
 Yes.
 But this one is opinionated:

 1. I don't care about "readability on small font sizes".
 Make your font larger and/or get a decent monitor.
 It's the 21st century.
 2. I don't care about font hinting.
 Modern monitors are high-DPI.
-If you care about font hinting, try some other DejaVu mod.
 3. I don't care about `O0`, `lI1|`, or any of that crap.
 It's good enough.
 See point #1.

 If any of this bothers you, try [Hack](https://github.com/source-foundry/Hack).
 It's awesome.